nerves-training/nerves_team_game/README.md

 # NervesTeam Game Messaging

+NOTE: This document is in a strange place since this repository has the game logic and none of the Phoenix channel "glue".
+For training purposes, it seemed like the easiest place to put it.

 This document describes the game messaging between a NervesTeam game server and clients over a Phoenix Channel connection.